Garbaz/Blog/_posts/2023-10-06-Time-Hierarchical.md

 A big problem in engineering actually useful AI systems is: How the hell do you actually get it to make something happen?
 It's all well and good to have a model that passively observes the world, perhaps commenting on it in terms of image classifications or segmentations, or even by producing text.
 But in the end, we want a system that can strive for a long term goal, be it making me a cup of tea or helping humanity prosper.

-So in the context of the hierarch(ies|y) of space, time and abstraction, what constitutes planning?
+So in the context of the hierarch(ies/y) of space, time and abstraction, what constitutes planning?
 What is a goal?

 A goal is a high-level imposition on the world model.
 E.g. I consider a potted plant on the time scale of days or weeks and my world model predicts that it will whither.
 However, I do not want this to happen, so I impose onto the world model that the plant should still be healthy in a week.
 What does this mean?
 It's time for planning.